Pfalcao97/Pfalcao97/README.md

 ![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)

 During my free time I enjoy cooking and playing music.
 I also enjoy studying and learning new things, so I'm always reading and doing some new online courses, during this time I'm doing Google's [Data Analyst professional course](https://www.coursera.org/professional-certificates/google-data-analytics) on Coursera.
-For those who speak portuguese, I also enjoy doing some written science communication work in my blog [À Jusante](https://ajusanteciencia.wordpress.com/), where I speak about engineering, sciente and mathematics.
+For those who speak portuguese, I also enjoy doing some written science communication work in my blog [À Jusante](https://ajusanteciencia.wordpress.com/), where I speak about engineering, science and mathematics.

 ![A Jusante](https://github.com/Pfalcao97/Pfalcao97/blob/main/ajusante.png)

 I'm open for collaboration, specially in the topics of **Data Analysis**, **Science and Engineering**, **Mathematical Optimization**, **Physical Simulations** and **Audio-visual projects**.
-Specially for **Open-Source** projects.
+Specially those that are **Open-Source**.
 Besides my work, I'm currently working in a tool for quickly creating video clips.

 You can reach me via [my LinkedIn page](https://www.linkedin.com/in/pfalcao97/), if you want to talk about a collaboration project.
 I am fluent in Portuguese and English, and conversational in French and Spanish.